saralana/saralana.github.io/_posts/2021-02-05-tracked-and-traced.md

 Focused on the interaction between physical bodies (spiders), technological bodies (cameras) and cultural bodies (surveillance), I've been collecting, since 2019, spider webs images from surveillance cameras archives.

-For the Tracked & Traced exhibition I propose to create a video installation with a hundred of videos of webs hiding surveillance cameras recordings.
+For the Tracked & Traced exhibition I propose to create a video installation with dozens of videos of webs hiding surveillance cameras recordings.

 I [first presented](../en/especies-de-espacos-2){:target="_blank"} this research as a digital printing installation.
 For the Tracked & Traced, the idea is to create a video grid, with a hundred of 7"inches screens, each one showing a different place in the world.
 Each video will reveal a web being waved, from the beginning,  in front of the cameras, until the images shown before can no longer be identified.